A Condition for Multiplicity Structure of Univariate Polynomials: Proof of Main Result (Theorem )

 \subsection{From a permanent in roots to a sum of determinants in roots}

 The results presented in this subsection and the next subsection are more general than what are needed for proving the main result (Theorem \ref{thm:multdiscriminant}).
 We present the more general results in the hope that they would be useful for some other related problems.
+The following lemma shows that one can rewrite a permanent in terms of determinants.